Clarion Object Based SQL Driver Documentation

 3. A list of installed drivers will appear.
 Select the latest ODBC Driver for SQL Server that is available.
 Ideally version 17 or later.
 Note that versions after 17 require that the connection be protected with a certificate.

 4. Next assign the name, description and server this DSN will be using.
-For the movie example a good DNS name might be Movies, the description might be Driver Kit Example and the server can be selected from the drop-down or entered directly.
+For the movie example a good DSN name might be Movies, the description might be Driver Kit Example and the server can be selected from the drop-down or entered directly.
 I've found the drop-down to be spotty in detecting SQL Server Instances, so typing the name in can be more effective.
 The pattern is MACHINE\SERVER.
 On my local machine this is HULK\SQLEXPRESS.

 5. The next step is to select an authentication method.
 The two most common options are With Integrated Windows Authentication (aka Trusted_Connection) or With SQL Server Authentication using a Login ID and password entered by the user.
 If you choose the latter then you will be prompted for an admin Login ID and password.